 A small LED light on the rear indicates the level of charge in the box – green for more than 50 percent, yellow for less than 50 percent, and red for empty.
 It’s a small detail, but anyway it’s handy for quickly checking if you have enough power to charge them.

-The Sennheisers’ armory includes what they describe as ‘two-mic beamforming’. which they claims improves the audibility of your chat during phone calls.
-They also prefer noise isolation as opposite to noise-cancellation and do a great job of blocking out all the various disturbing on the daily commute.
+The Sennheisers’ armory includes what they describe as ‘two-mic beamforming’. which they claim improves the audibility of your chat during phone calls.
+They also prefer noise isolation as opposed to noise-cancellation and do a great job of blocking out all the various disturbing on the daily commute.